Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 “God, I swear the combat arms weirdness is rubbing off on you, Playboy...”

 The rest of the drive was mostly uneventful, until they reached their destination.
 NYC’s jump array was under Grand Central, deeper than any of the metro lines.
-They’d gone on a subway ride the night before to explore the night life---no way in *hell* would he let the cavemonkeys come to NYC without seeing Times Square all lit up---and they had been perhaps Vemik’s most absolute favorite part of the entire trip.
+They’d gone on a subway ride the night before to explore the night life - no way in *hell* would he let the cavemonkeys come to NYC without seeing Times Square all lit up - and they had been perhaps Vemik’s most absolute favorite part of the entire trip.

 The subway, not the lights.
 He’d enjoyed the lights well enough, but he’d *loved* the trains.
 He’d groaned audibly when told he wouldn’t get to ride again, but there were limits to Julian’s patience; just getting him through the turnstiles was a diplomatic (and frankly, physical) challenge even worse than dealing with the sheep-heiress back on Cimbrean.